 - The room was cute since it’s one of the first things you see when you come to our house, and

-- That we had somewhere to stash all the crap away from sight and a way to organize the room.
+- That we had somewhere to stash all the crap away from sight (school books, crafts and art supplies, etc.) and a way to organize the room with a functional storage space.

 To solve this problem, we ordered a simple, tall cabinet with doors.